Gluten Free Supreme Pizza

 Four Slices of Gluten-Free Supreme Pizza on a Wooden Cutting Board

+• Make it your way.
 You can customize your pizza toppings as you see fit, but the combination in this recipe is our go-to.
 The flavors just work so well together!
 However, if there are any ingredients you’re not a super-fan of, feel free to leave them out.
 And if you want to add something else, go for it!
-No matter how you choose to customize this pizza, it’s a gluten-free dinner you’ll come back to again and again.

 • Italian Sausage: Uncooked.
 You can also use Italian turkey sausage or ground beef, if preferred.